nonomal/Fail2Ban-Report/README.md

 - changed standard sorting to descending
 - sorting of date/time, action and jail added
 - reset & reload Button to easy reset filters and sorting within the ui
+- date filter and reset button added for blocklist-overlay
+-

 🧪 [as promised there is an highly experimental feature for using fail2ban instead of UFW.](using-Fail2Ban-firewall-update.md) (⚠️ not recommended)